-A hydrometer.
 Yeah so they'll check with a hydrometer and also they will go over your charging system to be sure that your belts are tight and that they're providing proper charge.

 So that's underneath the engine - is there anything that we should do outside of the vehicle - the body?

 Tire Air Pressure

 There is - one key thing, any time of year let alone it being winter coming around the corner, you want to maintain proper tire pressure.

 Okay, very important in how your vehicle is controlled while it's being driven.

 If your tires are too low or too hard that vehicle isn't going to respond the way it normally would if the pressures are adequate.

 Okay so we'll start with a spare tire here.

 We've got the vehicle's spare tire.